jojozhuang/jojozhuang.github.io/_posts/2016-09-30-define-and-run-multiple-containers-with-docker-compose.md

 ## 3. Create Docker Compose
 ### 3.1 Get Mysql Backup File
-Download the backup file from [My GitHub](https://github.com/jojozhuang/Portfolio/blob/master/GameStoreMysql/document/gs_backup.sql), and put it to the some directory, which will be mounted to mysql container.
+Download the backup file from [My GitHub](https://github.com/jojozhuang/Portfolio/blob/master/GameStoreMysql/document/gs_backup.sql), and put it to some directory, which will be mounted to mysql container.
 ### 3.2 Create Docker Compose
 Create docker compose file in any directory of your local machine.
-The name must be Dockerfile.
+The name must be docker-compose.yml.
 ```sh
 $ cd ~/Johnny
 $ mkdir Docker